sankeer28/glo-bus-max-eps/README.md

 # Glo-Bus Max EPS 💹

-Glo-Bus Max EPS is a Chrome extension developed to help save time when finding the highest Earnings Per Share (EPS) in the Glo-Bus simulation by automating and applying the best financial parameter configurations.
+Chrome extension developed to help save time when finding the highest Earnings Per Share (EPS) in the Glo-Bus simulation by automating and applying the most optimal parameters.
 This extension actively monitors and iterates through financial inputs, recording the highest EPS scores achieved.

-## This program and below strategy will **NOT** guarantee first place for this simulation
 ## High EPS Strategy Guide

 <details>